joannecylam/flight_delay_prediction/README.md

 1: Random Forest
  - use_random_forest.ipynb
 2: Xgboost
- - use_xgboost_regressor.py
+ - use_xgboost_regressor.ipynb
 3: MLP Regressor
  - use_nn.ipynb

 ### Visualizations:
 There is a scattered plot of the best prediction results against actual value.
- The code can be found in visualization.ipynb.
+The code can be found in visualization.ipynb